ZachGawlik/zachgawlik.com/content/blog/2019-05-16-ripgrep-for-frontend/index.md

 Searching for the prop's name directly may yield results for too many other components for generic prop names like `onClick`, `type`, or `theme`.
 Using "Find All" for the component name in a code editor could also return 100+ results that you'd have to click through to see each match.

 Instead, we can search with ripgrep to print out all usages.
-Running `rg <Avatar` will find the first lines using the component but doesn't surface any of the props if they're on new lines.
+Running `rg <Avatar` will find the first lines using the component but doesn't include the props if they're on new lines.
 To do this, we can be a bit clever with regex to match the JSX element itself:

 ```
 rg '<Avatar[^/]*/>' --multiline